 Groundswell Birth Justice Fund

-Goundswell Birth Justice Fund is a community-based organized working to provide birth justice to all women regardless of age, race, and socioeconomic status.
+Goundswell Birth Justice Fund is a community-based organization working to provide birth justice to all women regardless of age, race, and socioeconomic status.
 They focus on the importance of midwife care and work with other organizations to make obtaining the care of a midwife possible for all women.